What is Katanuma? | A highly acidic lake in Naruko Onsen where even fish cannot live [Miyagi Prefecture]

 Why is it so acidic?

-Volcanic gases (mainly hydrogen sulfide) still constantly bubble up from the bottom of the lake, which oxidize in the water to form sulfate ions (SO₄²⁻), keeping the water highly acidic.
-Recent surveys have put the sulfate ion concentration in Katanuma at 240-250 mg/L, which is equal to or higher than the acidic springs found in hot spring areas.
+Volcanic gases (mainly hydrogen sulfide) continue to seep from the lakebed, which oxidize in the water toform sulfate ions (SO₄²⁻), keeping the water highly acidic.
+Recent surveys have shown that the sulfate ion concentration in Lake Katanumais 240-250 mg/L, which is equivalent to or higher than the levels found in acidic hot springs in hot spring areas.

 In addition, the lake water has high concentrations of iron and chloride ions, making it heavier than it looks and highly corrosive, so caution is required